frankvelde/Reflector.js/README.md

 # Reflector.js

 !!
-Pleasse note that is work in progress, bugs are aplenty !!
+Pleasse note this is work in progress, bugs are aplenty !!

 Reflector.js is a practical tool designed to pinpoint whether service-related issues or network problems are causing slowdowns, all without necessitating comprehensive access.
 This proves especially advantageous for diagnosing and gauging service issues across large-scale local networks, corporate networks, or proxies.